svought/Productivity-Coding-Challenge/README.md

 </ul>

 <h1>User Instructions</h1>
+At this point the program must be opened with an IDE, Eclipse or Intellij, then you need to run the main method inside the Driver class.
+Provide public GitHub repository url.
+View Report.

 <h1>Next Steps</h1>
+First step from this point would be to fix an error occasionally occurs on line 47 of RepoContributions, TODO comment explains issue.
+Next would be to get exacutable jar file built, my attempt in doing this failed as it could not locate the Driver class.
+I did research trying to resolve issue, but would need more time and possibly assitance in solving this problem.
+At this point the MVP is complete.
+I would think this is a great time to create a graphical interface for the user rather than the text based promts currently.
+Finally I would start implementing more features such as adding graphs/charts, exported .txt file for easy distribution of report, and any other features the team desires.

 <h1>Technical and Design Decisions</h1>
 Python was originally the only language mentioned in job description but Jay sent me an updated list of acceptable languages, Java was included in this list.